containrrr/watchtower/docs/private-registries.md

     ```

 3. Create a configuration file for docker, and store it in $HOME/.docker/config.json (replace the <AWS_ACCOUNT_ID>
-   placeholders with your AWS Account ID):
+   placeholders with your AWS Account ID and <AWS_ECR_REGION> with your AWS ECR Region):
     ```json
     {
        "credsStore" : "ecr-login",